alexcodes/Collabs/README.md

 Download: [http://plugins.jetbrains.com/plugin/7466](http://plugins.jetbrains.com/plugin/7466?pr=idea)

 ##Description
-This plugin gives an opportunity of **real-time** collaborative editing.
+This plugin gives an opportunity of **real-time** collaborative editing and issue tracking.

 ##How to start
 * Install the plugin by going to <code>Settings -> Plugins -> Browse repositories</code> and then search for <code>Collabs</code>